 Next we walked around and went on some more rides but were really just killing time before our next meal.
 Hah 🙂

 Dinner was at Le Cellier, the Canadian steakhouse.
 People raved about this place.
 And, being that I married a Canadian, we had to go.
 Sadly we were both disappointed with the food.
-The experience was great; it was a relief to go to a fancier sit-down restaurant in Disney World and our server was nice (obviously, he was from Canada), but we were more impressed with the bread basket than the filets.
+The experience was great; it was nice to go to a fancier sit-down restaurant in Disney World and our server was kind (obviously, he was from Canada), but we were more impressed with the bread basket than the filets.
 Not the best sign.
 My recommendation would be to go here for the dessert and to try ice wine but save your money and eat dinner somewhere else.

 After dinner we finished “walking around the world,” which was my favorite part of Epcot.
 Everything is cute and clean and I just loved seeing it all.